superboxes/CPP-Minecraft-AutoClicker/README.md

 How to use:

-1. Turn on the EXE while you're in Minecraft.
+1. Turn on the EXE while you're in the Game you chose.
 2. Enter the delay
 3. Enter the key, write 6969 for help
 4. Enjoy!
 Hold the key for the autoclicker to click!